w3f/polkadot-wiki/docs/learn-legitimate-projects.md

 Finally, a grant **is not** an endorsement by or a partnership with Web3 Foundation.

-The full list of projects that have successfully applied for a grant can be found [here](https://github.com/w3f/General-Grants-Program/blob/master/grants/accepted_grant_applications.md).
+The full list of projects that have successfully applied for a grant can be found [here](https://github.com/w3f/General-Grants-Program/blob/master/grants/accepted_grant_applications.md), where you can see what each project has delivered and which ones had their grant terminated.

 #### 2. Open source